gromacs/gromacs/docs/user-guide/mdrun-performance.rst

 #) The only way to know for sure what alternative is best for
    your machine is to test and check performance.

-..
-TODO: we need to be more concrete here, i.e. what machine/software aspects to take into consideration, when will default run mode be using PME-GPU and when will it not, when/how should the user reason about testing different settings than the default.
+.. todo:: we need to be more concrete here, i.e. what machine/software aspects to take into consideration, when will default run mode be using PME-GPU and when will it not, when/how should the user reason about testing different settings than the default.

-..
-TODO someone who knows about the mixed mode should comment further.
+.. todo:: someone who knows about the mixed mode should comment further.

 Reducing overheads in GPU accelerated runs
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^